melanieseltzer/lint-config/README.md

 A setup for Eslint and Prettier that I've come to use quite frequently.
 This is just to organize everything in one place, so I can get started quickly in the future.
 Also has my setup for Husky and lint-staged.

+I extend the [Airbnb style guide](https://github.com/airbnb/javascript/) with a couple rules tweaked or turned off.

+My code style can be summed up as:

+- Indent lines with spaces, not tabs
+- Use single quotes, not double
+- Spaces between brackets in object literals
+- Semi-colons at the end of statements
+- No trailing commas
+- Don't include parenthesis around a sole arrow function parameter

 ## Usage

 Clone the repo: